-- they are unlikely to achieve or maintain, or to have opportunity to achieve or maintain a reasonable standard of health or development, without the provision of services by a local authority; - their health or development is likely to be impaired, or further impaired without the provision of such services - does the young person have a disability? - Children may need a social worker due to complex safeguarding or welfare needs.
+- they are unlikely to achieve or maintain, or to have opportunity to achieve or maintain a reasonable standard of health or development, without the provision of services by a local authority; - > their health or development is likely to be impaired, or further impaired without the provision of such services - does the young person have a disability? - Children may need a social worker due to complex safeguarding or welfare needs.
 Children may need this help due to abuse, neglect and complex family circumstances.
-A child's experiences of adversity and trauma can leave them vulnerable to further harm as well as educationally disadvantaged in facing barriers to attendance, education, behaviour and metal health (KCSIE para.
-109)
+A child's experiences of adversity and trauma can leave them vulnerable to further harm as well as educationally disadvantaged in facing barriers to attendance, education, behaviour and metal health (KCSIE 2021 para.
+160)

-20. Is this Child Protection?
+6. Is this a Child Protection matter?

 S47 of the Children Act 1989 says